-- Wear black hard hats to ensure they are easily identifiable. - 3.
-Undertake inductions ensuring the competence of their operatives. - 4.
-Complete a daily task briefing and Point of Work Risk Assessment with their team prior to starting the proposed works for that day. - 5.
-Attend meetings at the request of McLaughlin & Harvey. - Promote a positive safety culture attitude and behaviour in the workforce by embracing the principles of fairness, inclusion and respect, stopping any unsafe acts or challenging unsafe conditions.
+- 1. Wear black hard hats to ensure they are easily identifiable. - 2.
+Undertake inductions ensuring the competence of their operatives. - 3.
+Complete a daily task briefing and Point of Work Risk Assessment with their team prior to starting the proposed works for that day. - 4.
+Attend meetings at the request of McLaughlin & Harvey.